opendocsg/opendoc-family-court-and-juvenile-court-judgments/2019_SGFC_45/report.md

 ## Introduction

 1       The parties were married on xxx 2008 and they have 2 sons, (“K1”) born on xxx 2008 (currently 9 years old) and (“K2”), born on xxx 2011 (currently 7 years old).
-The Defendant was 36 years old at the time of the hearing and is working as a financial adviser[\[note: 1\]](#Ftn_1).
-The Plaintiff is 36 years old and a Senior Executive with an insurance company[\[note: 2\]](#Ftn_2).
+The Defendant was 36 years old at the time of the hearing and is working as a financial adviser[^1].
+The Plaintiff is 36 years old and a Senior Executive with an insurance company[^2].
 Divorce proceedings were commenced after a 7-year marriage and ancillary orders were made by District Judge Suzanne Chin (“DJ Chin”) on 19 May 2017.
 The parties share joint custody of both children, while the Plaintiff has care and control of both of them, with access to the Defendant.

 2       On the issue of maintenance for the children, DJ Chin had decided that the reasonable expenses for K1 was $1,200, and $1500 for K2.
-Taking into consideration the salaries and earning capacities of both parties, DJ Chin had considered that it would be fair for the Defendant to bear 60% of the children’s expenses with the Plaintiff paying for 40%[\[note: 3\]](#Ftn_3).
+Taking into consideration the salaries and earning capacities of both parties, DJ Chin had considered that it would be fair for the Defendant to bear 60% of the children’s expenses with the Plaintiff paying for 40%[^3].
 DJ Chin had then determined that the Defendant shall pay to the Plaintiff a sum of $1,620 ($720 for the K1 and $900 for K2).

 3       The relationship between parties remain very acrimonious and there were multiple applications filed by both parties since the ancillary orders, including various discovery applications and an application for leave to insert penal notice to court order.
 Both parties were not represented at these hearings, which were heard on three separate hearings on 8 January 2019, 1 February 2019 and 11 February 2019.
 I had dealt with three applications before me together, namely SUM 1731/2018, which is the Defendant’s application for a downward variation of maintenance, SUM 1956/2018 which is the Plaintiff’s application for upward variation of maintenance, and MSS 2932/2018 which is an application by the Plaintiff for enforcement of the outstanding arrears, as the issues were related.
 The Defendant’s appeal was only against my decision for SUM 1731/2018 and so I will only provide my decision for this matter.